-How to Paint Boat Docks – Complete Guide
+How to Paint Boat Docks – Dock Paint Guide

 Keeping your boat dock in optimal shape is just as important as maintaining your boat.
 Your boat dock is subject to the elements that cause abuse and wear.
 Prevent spending a fortune on future repairs by learning how to paint boat docks.
 Just a few coats of the right materials on your permanent boat dock will not only protect it from the weather and elements but also give it a more appealing look.
 In addition, using a non-slip paint prevents slips and falls.

 We can’t tell you enough how important it is when tackling any project that you take the time to prepare.
 When a paint job goes wrong, it is often the result of a lack of preparation.
 Prior to painting, you need to ensure you have a clean working surface.
 Sweep off the dock and rid the entire area of any debris or dirt.
 If you are dealing with cement, you may need to use a pressure washer to thoroughly clean the area.
 In addition, now is the right time to repair any damage you notice on the dock.
 You don’t want to paint boat docks that have cracks or holes in them.